-TPM is one of those special churches that claims to have received extra-biblical revelations.
+TPM is one of those special churches that claim to have received extra-biblical revelations.
 Because of this, they don’t let scripture speak for itself.
 Instead, they read into the text of scripture.
 They eisegete scripture instead of exegeting scripture.
 Since they’ve already made up their minds, they see in scripture things that aren’t even there.
 In this article, I wish to bring to your attention one such gross mishandling of scripture from a TPM publication titled “God’s Eternal Purpose for Man” in a section titled “The Ministry of God and Marriage”.

 In page 183 and 184 of the aforementioned book, TPM tries (and tries very hard) to fit in their false doctrines.
 One red flag we frequently see when TPM preaches unbiblical doctrines is that when it comes down to those doctrines, they hardly give any direct scriptural support and instead twist scripture to suit their preconceived notions.

 TPM has invented a multi-tier system in the world of Christian church leaders.
 They have placed themselves in the top tier and with arrogance look down on the ones they themselves have placed beneath them.
 As a student of scripture, it is quite hard for me to read through such drivel without getting frustrated.
 I pray God gives me and you grace as we read through this.

 God’s Eternal Purpose for Man – The Ministry of God and Marriage

 The below is an excerpt from the TPM book.